Silvano Maria Tomasi: Early life

 He was born in Casoni di Mussolente, Italy.
 On 31 May 1965 he was ordained as priest of the Congregation of the Missionaries of St. Charles (Scalabrini).
 He earned his Ph.D. in sociology from Fordham University.
 From 1970 to 1974 he was assistant professor of sociology at the City University of New York and the New School for Social Research.
 He co-founded the Center for Migration Studies, a think tank based in New York, and he founded and edited the journal International Migration Review.
-In 1973 he told the New York Times that poor Italian immigrants in New York did not take advantage of government assistance programs fearing "humiliation".
+In 1973 he told the New York Times that poor Italian immigrants in New York did not take advantage of government assistance programs as they feared "humiliation".
 He also authored a book on the historic legacy of New York's Italian parishes.
 From 1983 to 1987, he was Director of the newly created Office for the Pastoral Care of Migrants and Refugees of the United States Conference of Catholic Bishops.